Rolling Hills, California

 Rolling Hills is a city on the Palos Verdes Peninsula, in Los Angeles County, California, United States.
 Rolling Hills is a gated community with private roads with three entry gates.
 Homes are single-story 19th century California ranch or Spanish haciendas exemplified by architect Wallace Neff.
 Incorporated in 1957, Rolling Hills maintains a rural and equestrian character, with no traffic lights, multi-acre lots with ample space between homes, and wide equestrian paths along streets and property lines.

 Rolling Hills has the third highest median house value in the United States.
 Homes are required to have white exterior paint.
 Homeowners are also required to maintain horse property on their lots, or at minimum keep land where stalls could be built.
 The community was developed by A. E. Hanson, who also developed Hidden Hills.

 Residents work, shop, attend school, and obtain other services in the other towns on the Palos Verdes Peninsula as the only commercially zoned land within the city is occupied by the Rolling Hills City Hall, Rolling Hills Community Association, and LA County Fire Department Station 56.
 As of the 2020 census, the city population was 1,739, down from 1,860 at the 2010 census.

 Geography

 The city borders Rolling Hills Estates to the north and Rancho Palos Verdes on all other sides (including the empty Portuguese Bend landslide area to the south).

 Rolling Hills is located at 33°45′34″N 118°20′30″W (33.759350, −118.341550).

 According to the United States Census Bureau, the city has a total area of 3.0 sqmi, all land.

+Climate

+Rolling hills has a cold semi-arid climate (Köppen: BSk).
+Summers are dry, and hotter than the surrounding areas, typically reaching 93 °F (34 °C) at its peak in early September.
+Winters tend to be colder than the surrounding areas, with high temperatures in the high 50s to the low 60s.
+Hailstorms typically occur at least once every winter.